Doonside railway station

-Doonside railway station is located on the Main Western line, serving the Sydney suburb of Doonside.
-It is served by Sydney Trains T1 Western line services.
+Doonside railway station is a heritage-listed railway station located on the Main Western line, serving the Sydney suburb of Doonside.
+It is served by Sydney Trains' T1 Western line services.

 History

 Doonside station opened on 27 September 1880.

 It was renamed Wolkara on 1 February 1921, before resuming its original name 12 days later.
 The station was rebuilt in the 1950s when the Main Western line was electrified.

-The station is as of 2022 being upgraded to include elevators and disabled access.
+On the 2nd of December 2023, an upgrade to the station was complete which included the addition of lifts, upgraded canopies and the relocation of the stairs on Platforms 3 and 4 to the eastern end of the platforms, in order to match Platforms 1 and 2.

-Platforms & services
+Platforms and services

 Transport links

-Busways operates two routes to and from Doonside station:
+Busways operates two bus routes via Doonside station, under contract to Transport for NSW: